Dr Nikolina Bobic

 UG/PG History, Theory and Critical Context Stream Leader

 Head Architecture Admissions and Marketing

-Nikolina Bobic is an academic and an architect.
-Her research delves into the historical dimensions and theoretical concepts to do with politics and space; the ways in which architecture and urban space operate within or are constructed by politics.
+Nikolina Bobic is an academic and architect.
+Her research delves into the spatial history and theoretical concepts to do with politics and space; the ways in which architecture and urban space operate within or are constructed by politics.
 Likewise, the ways through which architecture and urban space can be transformed to enact and construct alternative political realities.
 At a specific level, Nikolina's research addresses balkanization (geopolitical fragmentation), borders, and (post)conflict - how these notions manifest at the complex intersection of architecture, urbanism, military, media, economics, technology, literature and film.
-She has written on matters to do with urban destruction and reconstruction; spatial history of war, media, and technology; to the politics of identity (re)construction of former Yugoslav cities.
+She has written on matters to do with urban destruction and reconstruction; the spatial history of war, media, and technology; to the politics of identity (re)construction of former Yugoslav cities.

 Postgraduate Certificate in Academic Practice.